Raku/examples/README.md

 ## Dependencies

-To run all examples and tests, the following modules need to be installed:
+To run all examples and tests, a number of modules need to be installed.

-    URI
-    Pod::To::HTML
-    LWP::Simple
-    Algorithm::Soundex
-    DBIish
-    Text::VimColour
+These are listed in '.travis.yml', 'util/update-and-sync' and the test.

+Ideally the list should be refactored and defined in fewer places.

 ## Running the examples